 children who are otherwise eligible for CHIP but for the fact that they are

 enrolled in a group health plan or health insurance offered through a employer.
-The State’s SCHIP plan income eligibility level must be at least 200

-percent of the FPL as of January 1, 2009.
+The State’s CHIP plan income eligibility level is at least the highest income eligibility standard under its approved State child health plan (or under a waiver) as of January 1, 2009.
 All who meet the eligibility standards

 and apply for dental-only supplemental coverage shall be provided benefits.
 States choosing this option must report these children separately in SEDS.